Our insurrection will not be televised

 • All correspondence is open for collective editing.

-Our first 6 page letter contained our suggestions and was co-edited and co-signed by 39 NGOs with the 40th writing their own letter to the Ministry stating that they are supporting its content as well.
-Our second letter, co-edited and co-signed by 93 cultural NGOs from all disciplines, targeted the exclusion of culture from the Vision 2030 government sponsored study.
+Our first, seven page, letter contained our suggestions and was co-edited and co-signed by 39 fine art NGOs with the 40th abstaining but writing their own letter to the Ministry stating that they are also supporting our content.
+Our second letter, co-edited and co-signed by 93 cultural NGOs from all disciplines, challenged the exclusion of culture from the Vision 2035 government sponsored study.
 Many other letters followed.

-Following the initial meeting, we formed a working group consisting of Efklides Papadopoulos, Christina Skarpari, Yiannis Toumazis, Argyro Toumazou and myself.
+After the first meeting, we formed a working group consisting of Catherine Nikita, Efklides Papadopoulos, Christina Skarpari, Yiannis Toumazis, Argyro Toumazou and myself.
 On 4 July 2022, Yiannis Toumazis withdrew from the working group when he became the first Deputy Minister of the newly established Deputy Ministry of Culture (DMC).
-A few months later, Evagoras Vanezis joined the team.
-The working group does not make decisions, but rather coordinates efforts, writes the initial drafts of letters before opening them up for collective editing and discussion, and represents the fine arts NGOs at meetings that were previously held at the Cultural Services and, since 2022, at the DMC.
+In 2025 Catherine Nikita withdrew, and few months later, Evagoras Vanezis joined the team.
+The working group does not make decisions, but rather coordinates efforts, and writes the drafts of the letters before opening them up for collective editing and discussion.
+In addition, it represents the fine arts NGOs in official meetings that were initially held at the Cultural Services of MOEC and, since 2022, at the DMC.

-Early on we identified and distilled four major issues:
+Early on we identified and distilled five major issues:

 • The problem with policies is not only what they include, but also, what they leave out.